nguyenquan-2510/RPG-Tile-Game/log.md

 ### `13/11/2025`
 - Change the original game idea (may be comeback in the future)
 - Create a test map and know the scale of the map in the sti lib
+- Draw each layer of the map (useful in the future)